pattyjk/Bd_DB/README.md

 · Pull updated database (pulls most recent database into R from GitHub)

-· Import data from other programs and packages commonly used in microbiome studies
+· Import data from other programs and packages commonly used in microbiome studies (QIIME QZA, DADA2, BIOM, USEARCH/VSEARCH, mothur, phyloseq)
 ```